kyungrae/study/designing-data-intensive-applications/part2.md

 ### Problems with Replication Lag

-The read-scaling architecture approach only realistically works with asynchronous replication-if you tried to synchronously replicate to all followers, a single node failure or network outage would make the entire system unavailable for writing.
+The read-scaling architecture approach only realistically works with asynchronous replication.
+If you tried to synchronously replicate to all followers, a single node failure or network outage would make the entire system unavailable for writing.
 Unfortunately, if an application reads from an asynchronous follower, it may see outdated information if the follower has fallen behind.
-This effect is known as ***eventual consistency***.
+This effect is known as **eventual consistency**.
-The delay between a rite happening on the leader and being reflected on a follower is called ***replication lag***.
+The delay between a write happening on the leader and being reflected on a follower is called **replication lag**.

 #### Reading Your Own Writes

-***Read-after-write consistency*** is a guarantee that if the use reload the page, they will always see any updates they submitted themselves.
+**Read-after-write consistency** is a guarantee that if the use reload the page, they will always see any updates they submitted themselves.
-To implement read-after-write consistency, You have some way of knowing whether something might have been modified, without actually querying it: authorization, last update time or timestamp.
+To implement read-after-write consistency, You have some way of knowing whether something might have been modified, without actually querying it.
 Another complication arises when the same user is accessing your service from multiple devices.
-In this case you may want to provide ***cross-device read-after consistency***.
+In this case you may want to provide **cross-device read-after consistency**.

 - Metadata will need to be centralized for approaches that require remembering the timestamp of the user's last update.
 - There is no guarantee that connections from different devices will be routed to the same datacenter.